Fall-2025-COMP163/project-2-stpercell/README.md

 - Additional character classes beyond the three required
 - More weapon types with different properties
 - Enhanced special abilities with unique effects

+A.I Usage
+I mostly used ai to comprehend and learn what I was supposed to do, Other than that everything was relativly simple and easy to code and figure out.

+Challenges with the code
+Starting out in computer science, building this code pushed me through real struggles that actually made me better.
+Grasping how parent and child classes connect felt tricky at first.
+Sure, it sounded clear during class - but using it across linked types like Character, Player, Warrior, Mage, or Rogue?
+Way tougher.
+Figuring out what stayed up top in the main class, versus what changed down below in each role, took serious thought.